-Over the past 29 years he has acquired diverse business experience at an executive level, both as an employee and business owner.
+Over the past 30 years he has acquired diverse business experience at an executive level, both as an employee and business owner.
 He continues to act as facilitator and consultant to various individuals and businesses, utilising his considerable business network and expertise.
-Appointed to the Board in 2016 and is also an independent non-executive director to KayDav Group Limited.
+Appointed to the Board in 2016.